Skip to content

 Network congestion

 Network traffic congestion, especially during peak hours, can slow internet speeds.
-Network congestion is mainly common with cable and 5G home internet due to cable’s shared infrastructure and 5G cell towers in densely populated areas.
+Network congestion is more common with cable and 5G home internet due to the shared infrastructure of cable and the placement of 5G cell towers in densely populated areas.

 Unlike 5G internet providers, cable providers are better able to predict usage on their network and scale up services as needed to support customers.